Daniel-Hug/bigcheck/README.md

 # pure CSS custom checkboxes

-Animated custom checkboxes that gracefully degrade to show classical checkboxes in old browsers
+Big custom-styled intuitive checkboxes with pure CSS

 ## Use
-Add a class of `bigcheck` to your checkbox and make sure it has a label after it:
+Add a class of `bigcheck` to your checkbox and make sure it has a `<label>` after it that's linked with to it with a `for` attribute:
 ```html
 <input type="checkbox" class="bigcheck" id="agree">
 <label for="agree">I agree.</label>